 I'm an Assistant Professor at the Institute of Political Science at Leiden University.
 My research employs a variety of methods to study social processes of political and criminal violence, especially in Latin America.

-My research combines multiple types of methods and evidence, often involving extensively fieldwork, to study complex social processes in contexts affected by political and criminal violence.
-I'm particularly intrigued by the decision-making processes underlaying the behavior of individuals and communities living in the midst of armed conflict.
+My research combines multiple types of methods and evidence, often involving extensive fieldwork, to study complex social processes in contexts affected by political and criminal violence.
+I'm particularly intrigued by the decision-making processes underlying the behavior of individuals and communities living in the midst of armed conflict.
 I'm also interested in the drivers of peoples' preferences and attitudes towards different policy strategies to deal with violence and crime.
-I have been exploring these issues in different countries affected by civil war and organized crime, including Colombia, Mexico and Brazil.
+I have been exploring these issues in different countries affected by civil war and organized crime, including Colombia, Mexico, and Brazil.

-Before joining Leiden University, I was a Lecturer at the Department of Politics and International Relations (DPIR) and an Associate Member at the University of Oxford, a Postdoctoral Fellow at the Bremen International Graduate School of Social Science (BIGSSS) and a Research Fellow at the Program on Order, Conflict and Violence (OCV), Yale University.
-I completed my PhD at the European University Institute.
+Before joining Leiden University, I was a Lecturer at the Department of Politics and International Relations (DPIR) and an Associate Member of Nuffield College at the University of Oxford; a Postdoctoral Fellow at the Bremen International Graduate School of Social Science (BIGSSS), and a Research Fellow at the Program on Order, Conflict and Violence (OCV), Yale University.
+I completed my Ph.D. at the European University Institute.

 For my full CV click [ here | updated Sept 2020]